deadtrickster/prometheus.erl/doc/prometheus_vm_statistics_collector.md

 * `erlang_vm_statistics_run_queues_length_total`<br />
 Type: gauge.<br />
-The total length of the run-queues.
-That is, the number of processes and ports that are ready to run on all available run-queues.
+The total length of all normal run-queues.
+That is, the number of processes and ports that are ready to run on all available normal run-queues.

 * `erlang_vm_statistics_runtime_milliseconds`<br />
 Type: counter.<br />